dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/InstallAITools/vLLM/index.rst

 * Update the ``/input/software_config.json`` file with the correct vLLM version required.
 The default value is ``vllm-v0.2.4`` for AMD container and ``vllm latest`` for NVidia.

-* Omnia deploys the vLLM pip installation for NVidia GPU, or ``embeddedllminfo/vllm-rocm:vllm-v0.2.4`` container image for AMD GPU.
+* Omnia deploys the vLLM pip installation for NVIDIA GPU, or ``embeddedllminfo/vllm-rocm:vllm-v0.2.4`` container image for AMD GPU.

 * **nerdctl** does not support mounting directories as devices because it is not a feature of containerd (nerdctl runtime).
 Individual files need to be attached while running nerdctl.